All visitors must read and understand the information below before visiting UWA Farm Ridgefield.

 If you are working, staying or won't be supervised while on the farm you must complete the Ridgefield User Induction.

-Before your visit: You or your supervisor must send an email to the Farm Manager, Richard McKenna.
+Before your visit: You or your supervisor must contact the Farm Manager, Richard McKenna, to gain approval for the visit.

 Please note that due to unforseen weather conditions your visit may be cancelled at any time at the discretion of the Farm Manager.